pnwa226/2025-MAPS/README.md

 # **Philip N. Watts**
-## _This online portfolio shows maps created while at the University of Kentucky_
+## _This portfolio shows maps created while at the University of Kentucky_